-In this regard, on the basis of the procedure for appointing the Auditors according to the "list voting" mechanism governed by Article 26.2 of the Bylaws and Article 144-sexies of the Issuers Regulation, each person with the right to vote can vote a single list only in the shareholders' meeting.
-In the progressive order in which they appear in the list, two Standing Auditors and two Alternate Auditors are taken from the list that has obtained the most shareholder votes (the "majority list"); the remaining Standing Auditor and the remaining Alternate Auditor are instead taken from the other lists (the "minority lists") considering that which obtained the most votes, according to the mechanism described in letter b) of Article 14.3 for the election of Directors; this is to be applied separately to each of the sections into which the lists are divided and which has been presented and voted by shareholders who are not directly or indirectly connected, in accordance with Article 144-quinquies of the Issuers Regulation, with the shareholders who presented or voted the majority list.
+The proceedings to appoint the Statutory Auditors based on the list voting mechanism governed by Article 26.2 of the Bylaws envisages that, in the progressive order in which they appear in the list, two Standing Auditors and two Alternate Auditors are taken from the list that has obtained the most shareholder votes (the "majority list"); the remaining Standing Auditor and the remaining Alternate Auditor are instead taken from the other lists (the "minority lists") considering that which obtained the most votes, according to the mechanism described in letter b) of Article 14.3 for the election of Directors; this is to be applied separately to each of the sections into which the lists are divided and which has been presented and voted by shareholders who are not directly or indirectly connected, in accordance with Article 144-quinquies of the Issuers Regulation, with the shareholders who presented or voted the majority list.

-In compliance with the Italian legislation for listed companies, the Bylaws (Article 26.2) attribute the role of chairman of the Board of Statutory Auditors to the Auditor appointed by the minority list.
+In compliance with the Italian legislation for listed companies, the Bylaws (Article 26.2) attribute the role of Chairperson of the Board of Statutory Auditors to the Auditor appointed by the minority list (to be understood, on the basis of the resolution passed by the Shareholders' Meeting of March 23, 2017, as the candidate appointed with the methods envisaged in Article 14.3, letter b)).

 For the appointment of Statutory Auditors taking place outside the context of the renewal of the entire Board of Statutory Auditors, the Shareholders' meeting shall resolve with the legal majorities and without observing the procedure described above, in any case in such a way as to assure a composition of the Board of Statutory Auditors in compliance with requirements of integrity and professionalism as envisaged by the law and the Bylaws, as well as ensuring compliance with current legislation on gender balance.
+The slate voting procedure is therefore only applied in the event of renewal of the entire Board of Statutory Auditors.
+This principle, already implicit in the legislation and in Article 26.2 of the Corporate Bylaws, has been expressly clarified by theamendments to the Bylaws approved by the Shareholders' Meeting of March 23, 2017 that expressly provided for the appointment of Statutory Auditors, who for whatever reason are not elected according to the "slate voting" procedure described above, the Shareholders' Meeting will resolve according to the majorities provided by law and without observing the said procedure so as to ensure that the composition of the Board of Statutory Auditors complies with current legislation also concerning gender balance.